goodis86/trivia_game/README.md

 The page isn't mobile responsive currently

 ## Shoutout
-A big shoutout Zack and Hamad for helping with the logic during the development process
+A big shoutout Zach and Hammad for helping with the logic during the development process

 ## Triviaplaza
 The design of the project was inpired be the [TriviaPlaza](http://www.triviaplaza.com/) website.
 None of the code was copied.